 The judiciary is independent and impartial in all jurisdictions, including civil matters.
-Plaintiffs can bring lawsuits seeking damages for, or cessation of, a human rights violation.
+Plaintiffs may bring lawsuits seeking damages for, or cessation of, a human rights violation.
+Individuals and organizations may appeal adverse domestic decisions to the ECHR.
 The national ombudsman also serves to protect and defend basic rights and public freedom on behalf of citizens.

 f.
-Arbitrary Interference with Privacy, Family, Home, or Correspondence a.
+Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence a.
 Freedom of Speech and Press